 You’ve been involved with art for a long time now, haven’t you?

-Yes I have.
-I started art school at the University of Georgia in 1965 and took all the foundation courses toward my art degree and did some of the studio work with David Paul and Mike Torlen before switching my major to History at the end of my junior year.
-Later I took studio classes at the Atlanta College of Art and at Callanwolde Arts Center.
+Yes, I have.
+I entered the art school at the University of Georgia in 1965, took all the foundation courses toward my art degree, and did some studio work with David Paul and Mike Torlen before switching my major to History at the end of my junior year.
+Later, I took studio classes at the Atlanta College of Art and at Callanwolde Arts Center.
 Two of the teachers at Callanwolde, Amelia James and Karen Stinnett, were very helpful in my development as an artist.

 You come from an artistic background.
 I believe your grandmother was an artist and knew some of the American impressionist painters of the Old Lyme School.
 Did she encourage you as an artist?

-I think the artists she knew were active in Old Lyme during the 1920s and 30s.
+The artists she knew were active in Old Lyme during the 1920s and 30s.
 I suppose you would call it the ‘second flowering’ of the Old Lyme School.
-Her name was Helen B. Tucker, and she was born in Providence, Rhode Island, but moved to the Old Lyme, Connecticut area after her marriage.
-She was a small but formidable woman, and she gave me my first set of oil paints when I was eleven or twelve years old.
-She also gave the very occasional piece of advice.
-I’d been painting in watercolor, taking lessons from Olivia McGhee, a local artist in Clemson, South Carolina, and was getting discouraged with my work.
-Gram said not to judge what I could do in watercolor until I’d painted at least 100 pictures!
-I don’t know how serious she was, but I kept working and shortly thereafter produced the first painting that my family framed: a picture of the Mayflower at sea.
+Her name was Helen B. Tucker (nee Hunt), and she was born in Providence, Rhode Island, only moving to the Old Lyme, Connecticut area after her marriage.
+She was a small but formidable woman and in no way ‘grandmotherly,’ but she gave me my first set of oil paints when I was eleven or twelve years old.
+She also provided an occasional piece of advice.
+I’d been painting in watercolor, taking lessons from Olivia McGhee, a local artist in Clemson, South Carolina.
+There were more failures than successes, and I was getting discouraged with my work.
+I told Gram I couldn’t paint in watercolor.
+She said, “Have you painted a hundred watercolors?
+You won’t know whether you can manage a medium like that until you do.”
+I don’t know how serious she was about one hundred paintings, but she made her point.
+I kept working and shortly thereafter produced the first painting that my family framed: a picture of the Mayflower at sea.
 My youngest daughter, Molly, has it at her home in England.
 It was the “Magnum Opus” of my early period.
 [Laughs] Another time when we were visiting her, Gram took me out sketching.
 I was proud of what I’d done until we showed each other our work for the day.
-She was sweet about it, but the difference between what we’d done was obvious and painful to me.
+She was sweet about it, but the difference in what we’d done was obvious and painful to me.

-In the last few years your paintings have shifted from quiet, almost meditational, landscapes done along the Tennessee River to your current focus on the human figure.
-Would you talk a bit about that transition?
+In the last few years, your paintings have shifted from quiet, almost meditational landscapes to a focus on the human figure.
 What brought about the change?

 And did you fit in?